 Doctors also treat men with drugs that relax a muscle at the bladder neck and prostate to help with emptying.
 They include:

 Botox injections: OnabotulinumtoxinA (Botox) blocks nerve activity in the muscles of your bladder so it relaxes.
 That helps it hold urine and ease OAB.
 You’ll get the shots in your doctor’s office.
+About 6% of patients who receive botox may temporarily be unable to pee.
+You must be able and willing to catheterize if you cannot pee after botox.

 Other Treatments You Might Try